deficollective/defiscan/src/content/protocols/pendle.md

 ## Conclusion

-The Pendle V2 protocol falls into the N/A category and not Stage 0 due to the `sySwapper` contract which is not verified on public block explorers.
+The Pendle V2 protocol falls into the N/A category and not _Stage 0_ due to the `sySwapper` contract which is not verified on public block explorers.

 Despite this classification, our analysis shows that Pendle V2 protocol receives _High centralization risk_ scores for _Upgradeability_, _Exit Window_, and _Accessibility_ dimensions, and a _Low_ score for _Autonomy_.

-To reach Stage 0, Pendle should first verify all its contracts on Etherscan.
-Then, to progress toward Stage 1, the protocol would need to: 1) assign permissions to an account that suffices the _Security Council requirements_ with at least 7 signers, a 51% threshold, and at least 50% publicly identified external signers Or 2) implement timelock mechanisms for critical functions.
+To reach _Stage 0_, Pendle should first verify all its contracts on Etherscan.
+Then, to progress toward _Stage 1_, the protocol would need to: 1) assign permissions to an account that suffices the _Security Council requirements_ with at least 7 signers, a 51% threshold, and at least 50% publicly identified external signers Or 2) implement timelock mechanisms for critical functions.
 And 3) improve accessibility by publishing the frontend code to IPFS or developing alternative interfaces.

 # Reviewer Notes